sung-max/minimal/index.md

  - How do we *select* the right data for a given task?
  - Can we derive insights about ML phenomena (e.g., scaling laws, emergence) through this lens?

 I'm also more broadly interested in the science of machine learning/deep learning.

 <p>&nbsp;</p>

 ## Bio
 Previously at MIT, I worked on understanding statistical-computational tradeoffs in high-dimensional statistics with Prof. Guy Bresler for my SM thesis.
 Earlier during my PhD, I was supported by the MIT Akamai Presidential Fellowship and the Samsung Scholarship.

+From 2016-18, I served in the Republic of Korea Army in the top signals intelligence unit as a researcher.

-Prior to grad school, I received a BS in Computer Science from Cornell University in 2014, where I was fortunate to work with Prof. Ramin Zabih and Prof. Bobby Kleinberg.
+Prior to grad school, I received a BS in Computer Science from Cornell University (2011-14), where I was fortunate to work with Prof. Ramin Zabih and Prof. Bobby Kleinberg.

-In the past, I have interned at Waymo, Dropbox, and Google.
+I have interned at Waymo, Dropbox, and Google.

 <p>&nbsp;</p>